-In October 2017 we were contacted by an elderly Staffordshire resident in connection with a silver birch tree in her front garden.
-She had previously applied to her local authority for permission to have the tree removed, but because it was subject to a TPO (Tree Preservation Order) permission had been refused.
+In October 2017 we were contacted by an elderly Staffordshire resident regarding a silver birch tree in her front garden.
+She had previously applied to her local authority for permission to have the tree removed, but because it was subject to a TPO (Tree Preservation Order), permission had been refused.

-As well as having damaged a nearby drain, she believed that the roots of the tree were also damaging the path leading to her house and could be in danger of damaging her house itself.
-Due to her age, and the fact she often had visitors with limited vision, the situation was of great concern to her.
+She believed the roots of the tree had damaged both a nearby drain and the path leading to her house.
+Furthermore, she believed it could be in danger of damaging the house itself.
+Because of her age and the fact she often had visitors with limited vision, the situation was of great concern to her.

 Residential / TPO / Legal

-We visited our client to conduct an arboricultural report on the silver birch and to assess whether it was indeed responsible for causing damage to its surroundings.
+We began by paying a visit to our client in order to conduct an arboricultural report on the silver birch.
+Our main focus was to determine whether the tree was indeed responsible for causing damage to its surroundings.

-After reviewing paperwork pertaining to the Tree Preservation Order we found that it had been issued forty years earlier and, contrary to best practice guidelines, had not been reviewed in that time.
+After reviewing paperwork pertaining to the Tree Preservation Order we found that it had been issued forty years earlier.
+Contrary to best practice guidelines, it had not been reviewed in that time.
 We also noticed some discrepancies in the legal document, suggesting that the TPO may not be legally enforceable.